 In addition, the gNB can digitally sign system information messages (e.g., master information block [MIB] and system information block type 1 [SiB1]).
 The UEs will accept the messages only after the signature of the message is successfully verified and can detect a suspicious false gNB upon verification failure.

 A false base station is not able to digitally sign the system information messages as a legitimate base station is.
-This solution addresses the security and privacy areas for #2 DoS attack on network: attempts to hinder the network's ability to provide services to the UEs.
+This solution addresses the security and privacy areas for #2 DoS attack on network: attempts to hinder’the network's ability to provide services to the UEs.

 For UEs without the valid certificate(s), those UEs are not able to process system information messages from a legitimate gNB.
-This solution addresses the security and privacy areas for #1 DoS attack on UE: attempts to hinder the UEs' access to the network.
+This solution addresses the security and privacy areas for #1 DoS attack on UE: attempts to hi’der the UEs' access to the network.

 In addition, the UE will not accept any unicast signalling messages from the attacks of the false base station before the primary authentication is completed.
 As a result, the primary authentication for the UE will not get completed.
 Another benefit of this solution is the false base station is not able to sniff the unicast signalling messages since these messages are encrypted which further enhance the privacy for the UE.
 This solution addresses the security and privacy areas for # 3 Rogue services: attempts to deliver unauthorized or unsolicited services (e.g., SMS and calls) to the UEs.